ILM Coaching and Mentoring.

 BSc (Hons) Animal Biology and Health.

-Jodie is a QTLS ATS EWC registered lecturer in post-compulsory education and training at the University of South Wales (USW).
-She has worked with post-14 learners in further education colleges for over 15 years as a lecturer, tutor and coach, whilst undertaking roles as manager, staff mentor, and advanced practitioner across England.
+Jodie is an EWC registered lecturer in post-compulsory education and training at the University of South Wales (USW) with advanced teacher status (ATS) and SFHEA membership.
+She has worked with post-14 learners in further education colleges for over 15 years as a lecturer, tutor and coach, whilst undertaking roles as curriculum manager, staff mentor, and advanced practitioner across England.
 Her main research interest focusses on further education tutorials, pastoral support, and socio-political engagement of students as a means of challenging neo-liberal agendas and developing critical practice and action towards social justice and equity.

 Jodie has taught and course led on a range of entry up to level 3 programmes, functional skills literacy and numeracy, HNC/D, and Access courses.
 Her subject specialisms include human and animal based biology, with sociological and philosophical perspectives including bioethics and welfare, safeguarding children and young people, and social policy.
 She has extensive experience of working holistically to provide pastoral support to a range of students, including mentoring, coaching and counselling skills.